midas-network/covid19-scenario-modeling-hub/README.md

 -   Simulation trajectories: We ask that teams submit a sample of 100 to 300 simulation replicates.
--   Trajectories will need to be paired across horizon and scenarios.
+-   Trajectories will need to be paired across horizon, age groups and scenarios.
 -   Projection quantiles for incident outcomes are optional but encouraged.
     Similarly projections of cumulative outcomes (either as quantiles or cumulative trajectories) are optional.